rdkcentral/ThunderNanoServices/BackOffice/doc/BackOfficePlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the FileTransfer plugin.
+This document describes purpose and functionality of the BackOffice plugin.
 It includes detailed specification about its configuration.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity